 We offer you both a short version and a long version of some of these segmentation concepts.
 We have enough examples of some of these concepts to expand the concept into more specific concepts with their examples.
 Use the short version to complete your innovation in less time.
 Use the long version for more in-depth brainstorming.

 Intermediary Customers Purchasing from the Producer of the Product.
-Each of these costs represent steps an Intermediary or channel customer must take in connection with the product.
+Each of these costs represent a step an intermediary or channel customer must take in connection with the product:

 Guarantee Steps: The Guarantee steps include the activities required for the Intermediary customer to keep the product or service in working order for the Final user.
 These activities include both problem assessment and correction.

-3. Intellectual: Segment customers on the basis of their current knowledge and understanding of the company and its products (
+3. Intellectual: Segment customers on the basis of their current knowledge and understanding of the company and its products (No examples)

 <<Return to Improve Segments/Innovation Ideas